moorepants/dissertation/control.rst

 .. rubric:: Footnotes

+.. [#] The system can be stabilized by negative roll angle feedback at speeds close to the weave critical speed.

 .. [#] [Doyle1988]_ notes that his riders can balance even while blindfolded.
    This is even true for people who've been blind since birth.
 So the roll angle dectection, must not necessarily be all visual based.